Professor Avi Lifschitz

-Academic position: Associate Professor of History
+Academic position: Professor of Intellectual History and Enlightenment Studies

 In 2017 I joined Magdalen after a decade of teaching European History at UCL (University College London).
 Earlier I earned an MA in European History summa cum laude from Tel Aviv University and completed a DPhil here at Oxford.
 Research fellowships included the Wissenschaftskolleg zu Berlin, the Clark Library at UCLA, the Lichtenberg-Kolleg at the University of Göttingen, and the Enlightenment Research Centre (IZEA) at the University of Halle-Wittenberg.

 To Magdalen undergraduates I offer papers on early modern European and British History, as well as further undergraduate modules in historiography and intellectual history.
 At the History Faculty I teach on the MSt strands in British and European History 1700-1850 and in Intellectual History, and offer research supervision.
 I am one of the convenors of the Enlightenment Workshop, Oxford’s interdisciplinary research seminar on eighteenth-century European culture.